 Council Tax discretionary discount

 Discretionary discounts to council tax can be made if you can show you need extra help with your council tax, this funding is sometimes referred to as being from the council’s hardship fund.
-You must have had a decision for Council Tax Support within the last three months.
+If you are not already in receipt of or had a decision for Council Tax Support within the last 3 months you need to apply for Council Tax Support prior to applying for this award.

 Apply